MattColu/mattcolu.github.io/projects/Tetris.markdown

 Nonetheless, I was able to "recycle" some principles of old 8-bit systems, such as tiles and color palettes.

-> *Due to hardware limitations, old consoles couldn't address single pixels individually, having to rely on tiles: indivisible square blocks of pixels.*
+> Due to hardware limitations, old consoles couldn't address single pixels individually, having to rely on tiles: indivisible square blocks of pixels.
-> *Moreover, every tile could only display a very limited amount of colors out of the (already limited) system palette.*
+> Moreover, every tile could only display a very limited amount of colors out of the (already limited) system palette.
 >
-{% include figure.html src="https://nesdoug.com/wp-content/uploads/2015/11/nes-color-palette2.png" alt="NES palette" caption="The eye-watering entire color capabilities of the NES" %}
+> {% include figure.html src="https://nesdoug.com/wp-content/uploads/2015/11/nes-color-palette2.png" alt="NES palette" caption="The eye-watering entire color capabilities of the NES" %}
 >
-{% include figure.html src="/img/tetris/sprite_palette.png" alt="A sprite and its palette" caption="An 8x8 sprite and the palette it's being rendered with" %}
+> {% include figure.html src="/img/tetris/sprite_palette.png" alt="A sprite and its palette" caption="An 8x8 sprite and the palette it's being rendered with" %}
 >
-> *These limitations combined, however, save great amounts of storage space (once a crucial aspect of game developement), as it's only necessary to store one copy of the graphics data, which can be "tinted" at will simply by changing the palette the tile is being rendered with.*
+> These limitations combined, however, save great amounts of storage space (once a crucial aspect of game developement), as it's only necessary to store one copy of the graphics data, which can be "tinted" at will simply by changing the palette that tile is being rendered with.
+>

-{% include figure.html src="/img/tetris/smb_cloud_bush.png" alt="In Super Mario Bros. clouds and bushes are the same thing" caption="In Super Mario Bros. for the NES, clouds and bushes share sprites, they just use different palettes" %}
+> {% include figure.html src="/img/tetris/smb_cloud_bush.png" alt="Clouds and bushes" caption="In Super Mario Bros. for the NES, clouds and bushes share sprites, they just use different palettes" %}

 Tetris's block-based nature easily allows for a tile-based grid, and the recurring shapes (for both blocks and backgrounds) benefit from palette-based coloring.